-This paper examines the relevance of the bank lending channel to the conduct of monetary policy in Jamaica using disaggregated monthly bank balance sheet panel data and other macroeconomic data covering six years.
-The Arellano and Bond (1991) GMM approach is used to estimate the bank lending channel of monetary transmission.
-Findings show that the bank lending channel is impacted by informational asymmetries that exist between institutions.
-Specifically, asset size and liquidity influence the magnitude of the monetary policy's impact on loans issued by banking institutions.
-Capitalization also had a significant role in the efficacy of the monetary policy.
+The purpose of this paper is to examine the relevance of the bank lending channel to the conduct of monetary policy in Jamaica.
+The data for this research includes disaggregated monthly bank balance sheet panel data, as well as other macroeconomic data covering the period January 2000 to December 2005.
+The Arellano and Bond (1991) GMM approach is used to estimate a model of the banking lending channel of monetary transmission.
+The results of this paper show that the bank lending channel is impacted by the informational asymmetries that exist between individual institutions.
+Specifically, asset size and liquidity are found to be highly significant characteristics which influence the magnitude of the impact of monetary policy on the value of loans issued by banking sector institutions.
+Capitalization was also found to play a significant role in the efficacy of the monetary policy.
+The results highlight the need for policy makers to pay specific attention to the idiosyncrasies of individual banking institutions in the conduct of monetary policy.

-Keywords: Bank Lending Channel, Monetary Policy, GMM JEL classification numbers: E5, G2
+JEL classification numbers: E5, G2 Keywords: Bank Lending Channel, Monetary Policy, GMM